Saleha Abedin and The Muslim Sisterhood

 The inner flap of the book cover provides the following "erudite" discussion of author Fatima Umar Naseef's (b.
 1944) bona fides.
 She is described (quoting verbatim) as

 ...an accomlished [sic] and renowned scholaar [sic], speaker, academic, educationist and social worker in contemporary Saudi Arabia.
 She has made outstanding contribution to the advancement of women's education in the country.
 As head of the women's section of King Abdulaziz University in Jeddah for eight years, and as professor of Islamic Shari'ah, and through her popular public lectures, she has inspired a generation of Saudi women.
 She has also published a number of books and articles on issues relating to Islamic Shari'ah, the position and status of women in society, and on the subject of their rights and Obligations.

 On the back cover, Saleha Abedin, who edited and supervised the translation of Naseef's scholarly oeuvre, adds these observations for context:

 Andrew G. Bostom, M.D., M.S.
 (Providence, RI), is the author of the highly acclaimed The Legacy of Jihad: Islamic Holy War and the Fate of Non-Muslims.
 He is an Associate Professor of Medicine in the Division of Renal Diseases at Rhode Island Hospital, the major teaching affiliate of Brown University Medical School.
 Dr. Bostom has published numerous articles and commentaries on Islam in the Washington Times, National Review Online, Revue Politique, FrontPage Magazine.com, American Thinker, and other print and online publications.
-More on his work can be found at www.andrewbostom.org, including a preview of his eagerly anticipated forthcoming book, The Legacy of Islamic Antisemitism: From Sacred Texts to Solemn History.
+More on his work can be found at www.andrewbostom.org.